mmtk/mmtk-core/docs/tutorial/Tutorial.md

 collections needed is greatly reduced.

 This section is currently incomplete.
+Instructions for building a generational copying (gencopy) collector will be added in future.

-### Triplespace backup instructions
+## Triplespace backup instructions

 First, rename all instances of `mygc` to `triplespace`, and add it as a module by following the instructions in [Create MyGC](#create-mygc).